 The urban poor will be the hardest hit, due to job losses, but food pressure will also mount in rural areas as millions of migrants return to the countryside.

 While world food prices have retreated from their mid-2008 highs, they are still high by historical standards.
+At the end of 2008, staple foods cost on average 24% more in real terms than two years earlier, the FAO said.

-Asia and the Pacific was the worst affected region with an estimated 642-million people suffering from chronic hunger, followed by 265-million in Sub-Saharan Africa, the FAO said.—Reuters
+Asia and the Pacific was the worst affected region with an estimated 642-million people suffering from chronic hunger, followed by 265-million in Sub-Saharan Africa, the FAO said. — Reuters